Robert Ouko (politician): Family wrangles

 Troon also received testimony from Mrs Ouko and Ouko's mistress Herine Violas Ogembo (see below) that shortly before Ouko was murdered threatening phone calls had been made to Mrs Ouko from a woman claiming to be Ouko's "second wife", and also to Miss Ogembo saying that Mrs Ouko knew of the relationship and wanted to kill her and her daughter.
-Ouko's relationship with Violas Ogembo, whom he had met in 1982 and who had a daughter by him in 1983, "was apparently open and many of his close friends and colleagues knew of their association" and "at times he would take Miss Ogembo on official visits abroad or arrange her travel to meet him at selected venues".
+Ouko's relationship with Violas Ogembo, whom he had met in 1982 and with whom he had a daughter in 1983, "was apparently open and many of his close friends and colleagues knew of their association" and "at times he would take Miss Ogembo on official visits abroad or arrange her travel to meet him at selected venues".
 Mrs Ouko stated that she had only found out about the relationship 'during the latter part of 1989'.
 The woman making the phone calls was never identified.
 Ouko, according to the testimony of his sister Dorothy Randiak, thought that his brother Barrack "had fed the information in".

 Witnesses also spoke of a dispute with local politicians and allegations of fraud in Kisumu Town Council.

-However, Troon's investigation took a dramatic turn in mid March, as recorded in his 'Interim Report' submitted in July.
+Troon's investigation took a dramatic turn in mid March, as recorded in his 'Interim Report' submitted in July.
 In paragraphs 101 and 102 Troon stated that, 'On Saturday 17 March my colleague Detective Sergeant Lindsay received a telephone call to meet a person in the Imperial Hotel, Kisumu.
 Lindsay attended the venue and there met a person who identified himself as Professor Thomas A. Ogada, the Kenyan Ambassador to Switzerland', and that, 'Prof. Ogada informed Lindsay that he had been directed by His Excellency the President to hand over to the Scotland Yard Officers a sealed envelope which he had brought with him from Switzerland.
 In addition to the envelope, Prof. Ogada supplied details of two contacts in relation to the contents, one being Mrs Briner Mattern, the other being her advocate in Kenya Mr Frank Addly of Kaplan and Stratton Advocates, Nairobi'.
 No mention of President Moi's involvement was made in Troon's 'Final Report' submitted in August 1990.

+Exchange with Biwott

-From this point on in Troon's investigation a theory gained currency that there may have been an argument between Ouko and Nicholas Biwott, the then Kenya's Minister of Energy, during the trip to Washington following a supposed meeting by Ouko with President George H. W. Bush (Troon did accept however that the "factual basis" for the alleged row on the Washington trip was "somewhat tenuous" and based on "hearsay"; that Ouko had been involved in a dispute with Biwott over the cancellation of a project to build a molasses plant at Kisumu (in Ouko's constituency); and that Ouko was preparing a report on high-level political corruption in the Government of Kenya in relation to the Kisumu Molasses Project (which by implication named Biwott).
+In the course of Troon's investigation, a theory gained currency that there may have been an argument between Ouko and some government officials who included Nicholas Biwott, the then Kenya's Minister of Energy, during the trip to Washington following a supposed meeting by Ouko with President George H. W. Bush.
+Hoever Troon did accepted that the "factual basis" for the alleged row on the Washington trip was "somewhat tenuous" and based on "hearsay" President Bush’s diary records later obtained from the Bush Presidential Library showed no such private meeting occurred.
+Additional theories concerned a dispute over the cancellation of a project to build a molasses plant at Kisumu (in Ouko's constituency); and that Ouko was preparing a report on high-level political corruption in the Government of Kenya in relation to the Kisumu Molasses Project (which by implication named Biwott).